bramlefebvre/frenetic_neural_networks/README.md

 The starting point for the implementation of the algorithm for disentangling the basins of attraction is in the file step_1/find_exuberant_system.py

-The starting point for the implementation of the Moon algorithm is in the file step_1/find_cycle.py
+The starting point for the implementation of Moon's algorithm is in the file step_1/find_cycle.py

 The starting point for the implementation of Manoussakis's algorithm is in the file step_1/find_hamilton_cycle.py